Upper School Curriculum

 At CTA, learning Hebrew Language, both modern and classical, has the added benefits of connecting our students to the Jewish People across time and space, fostering a connection with the Land and State of Israel, and enhancing Jewish identity.

 While students are exposed to classical Hebrew in their Judaic Studies classes, our Hebrew Language classes focus on modern Hebrew.
-Our Hebrew program cultivates growth among our students towards comfort and proficiency in the areas of reading fluency and comprehension, writing, listening comprehension and speaking with the modern day-to-day Hebrew language.
+Our Hebrew program cultivates growth among our students towards comfort and proficiency in the areas of reading fluency and comprehension, writing, grammar, listening comprehension, and speaking with the modern day-to-day Hebrew language.
 We are proud that many of our students choose to continue their studies in Israel , and most of our High School graduates earn foreign language credits in college in the US.

 Need support?
 No Hebrew?
 No problem.